Jamin Wells

 - Campus: 850.473.7290

-Dr. Jamin Wells, associate professor of history, is committed to researching, writing, and teaching a usable past.
-A graduate of the Hagley Program in the History of Capitalism, Technology, and Culture at the University of Delaware, Dr. Wells has led numerous local, public, and oral history projects, including several grant-funded digital history initiatives.
+Wells is committed to researching, writing, and teaching a usable past.
+A graduate of the Hagley Program in the History of Capitalism, Technology, and Culture at the University of Delaware, he has led numerous public history projects, including several grant-funded digital history initiatives and an oral history project that led to the publication of A Punkhouse in the Deep South: The Oral History of 309.
 He teaches courses in Florida history, public history, maritime and coastal history, and the occasional methods course.

 Wells has an undergraduate degree in history from the University of Rhode Island and master’s degrees from the University of Rhode Island and the University of Delaware.
 He earned his Ph.D. from the University of Delaware where he was a fellow in the Hagley Program in Capitalism, Technology, and Culture.